tarampampam/tarampampam/cv/content/experience/yetanotherdefi.md

 weight: 50
 ---

-- Developed changes tracking service (and then streaming via GRPC) in the state of the blockchain, which reduced the cost of data processing 4 times while removing the bottleneck of the product's horizontal scaling.
+- Developed a changes tracking service that utilizes GRPC for streaming the state of the blockchain.
+This implementation resulted in a 4-fold reduction in data processing costs while eliminating the bottleneck that hindered the horizontal scaling of the product
-- Developed a dynamic proxying service that independently searches for the best proxy servers and is very ascetic about the resources it consumes
+- Created a dynamic proxying service that autonomously searches for the most optimal proxy servers, ensuring minimal resource consumption
-- Designed and deployed from scratch (using Ansible) a fault-tolerant infrastructure on HashiStack (Consul, Nomad) with monitoring and logging (Prometheus, Promtail, Loki, Grafana) and the ability to be present in different geographic zones
+- Designed and deployed a fault-tolerant infrastructure from the ground up, using Ansible, on HashiStack (Consul, Nomad).
+This infrastructure includes comprehensive monitoring and logging capabilities with Prometheus, Promtail, Loki, and Grafana, allowing presence in different geographic zones
-- Built CI/CD processes in the company (testing, build, and delivery) for Go and NodeJS applications
+- Implemented CI/CD processes for Go and NodeJS applications within the company, covering testing, building, and delivery stages
-- Interviewed candidates for the position of DevOps engineers
+- Conducted interviews for DevOps engineer positions